Lenders should set aside post-bailout funds for Ireland, says IMF official

 BERLIN Ireland's lenders should set some money aside for when the country exits its bailout, which it should do step by step, a senior International Monetary Fund official said on Saturday.

-Ireland is scheduled to quit its 85 billion-euro rescue programme next month, becoming the first euro zone country to do so.
+Ireland is scheduled to quit its 85 billion-euro rescue program next month, becoming the first euro zone country to do so.

 Given this, the 'Troika' of lenders from the IMF, European Commission and European Central Bank should support Ireland with "precautionary measures" to cement its transition back to financial independence.